Songs of memory (Cantos de la memoria)

-The Colombian Embassy in Norway is proud to present this exhibition of paintings by Carlos Jacanamijoy at the Norwegian Museum of Cultural History.
+The Colombian Embassy in Norway is proud present this exhibition of paintings by Carlos Jacanamijoy at The Historical Museum.

 Carlos Jacanamijoy is a Colombian painter of native South American origin of the Inga people.
 His artwork has been exhibited in more than 25 individual shows and is part of the permanent collection of the National Museum of the American Indian as well as several Colombian museums.
-He lives in Bogotá, and “Songs of memory” is his first exhibition in Norway.
+He lives in New York City.
+“Songs of memory” is his first exhibition in Norway.

 This selection of 16 oil paintings and a single backdrop in acrylic on unprimed canvas, most of them large-format, is a brief tour from his first works to the most recent ones this year.

 «Canvases such as "Not just for fun" (No sólo como diversión) or "The pitchfork" (La horqueta), are colorful winks to Jacanamijoys grandparents.
 "Paths of Light" (Caminos de luz) is a look into the interior journey that we all had to experience in the confinement when we were temporarily forced to move away from the overwhelming noise outside.